 Snip the end of the stringed rhinestones when they have been wrapped and glued around the perimeter.
 Leave the earrings to dry for about 30 minutes.

-Using the E6000, glue the stud post to the back of the washer closer to the top of the earring back rather than the centre.
+Using the E6000, glue the stud post to the back of the washer closer to the top of the earring back rather than the center.
 Leave again for 30 minutes to dry.

 Wear them!
 Your earrings are sparkling and ready to go!
-They are perfect paired with a bridal gown, or even with a black turtleneck and flats a la Audrey Hepburn!
+They are perfectly paired with a bridal gown, or even with a black turtleneck and flats a la Audrey Hepburn!